-- 1. Changes in actual or apparent mission of the institution or its educational objectives require prior HLC APPROVAL. - 2.
-Significant changes in the character or nature of the student body of the institution, particularly, but not limited to, those changes involved in seeking international students for the first time or acquiring students being taught-out of programs provided by a closing institution require prior HLC APPROVAL. - 3.
-Initiation of new academic program(s) or major(s) other than those listed below, or cancellation or suspension of academic programs requires HLC NOTIFICATION.
-(Note: HLC may provide approval on a temporary basis for the initiation of new academic programs or majors to facilitate a teach-out at another institution or for other appropriate purposes.)
-The following changes require prior HLC APPROVAL:
+- Changes in actual or apparent mission of the institution or its educational objectives require prior HLC APPROVAL. - Significant changes in the character or nature of the student body of the institution, particularly, but not limited to, those changes involved in seeking international students for the first time or acquiring students being taught-out of programs provided by a closing institution require prior HLC APPROVAL.

-- a.
-The addition of academic program(s) at a degree or credential level not previously included in the institution's accreditation by HLC; - b. the addition of academic program(s), including Title IV-eligible Certificate programs not related to existing degree programs, that represent a significant departure from programs previously included in the institution's accreditation; - c. the addition of a direct assessment program or the addition of competency-based programs wherein the academic program is organized around competencies;1 - d. the addition of academic programs that require allocation of substantial financial investment or resources, or any programs acquired from another institution; - e. the addition of academic programs outside stipulations imposed by a previous HLC action limiting such activity without prior approval. - 4.
+- 3. Initiation of new academic program(s) or major(s) other than those listed below, or cancellation or suspension of academic programs requires HLC NOTIFICATION.
+The following changes require prior HLC APPROVAL: - a.
+The addition of academic program(s) at a degree or credential level not previously included in the institution's accreditation by HLC; - b. the addition of academic program(s), including Title IV-eligible Certificate programs not related to existing degree programs, that represent a significant departure from programs previously included in the institution's accreditation; - c. the addition of a direct assessment program or the addition of competency-based programs wherein the academic program is organized around competencies; - d. the addition of academic programs that require allocation of substantial financial investment or resources, or any programs acquired from another institution; - e. the addition of academic programs outside stipulations imposed by a previous HLC action limiting such activity without prior approval. - 4.
 A change in one or more of the following requires NOTIFICATION OR APPROVAL: - a. change from clock to credit hours in one or more institutional programs; - b. substantial increase or decrease in the number of clock or credit hours required for successful completion of an academic program; - c. change in term length (e.g. semesters to quarters or semesters to a five-week compressed term) that affects 25% or more of all the institution's courses or programs; - d. increase or decrease in the number of credit hours per course in 25% or more of the courses in the institution's curriculum; and - e. a change in the manner(s) in which an institution measures student progress, regardless of method. - 5.
 Change in the method of delivery of courses or programs requires prior HLC APPROVAL: - a.
-The initial offering of academic programs through distance, correspondence or other alternate delivery wherein 50% or more of the courses or credits in the program are provided through the alternate delivery; - b.
-The initial offering of courses through distance, correspondence or other alternate delivery if the institution is not already approved to offer programs through that delivery mechanism; and
+The initial offering of academic programs through distance, correspondence or other alternate delivery wherein 50% or more of the courses or credits in the program are provided through the alternate delivery; - The initial offering of courses through distance, correspondence or other alternate delivery if the institution is not already approved to offer programs through that delivery mechanism; and